JulienOrain/documentation/docs/getting-started/slos/index.md

 import AsciiPlayer from '~/components/AsciiPlayer.vue' import CopyToClipboard from '~/components/MarkdownCopyToClipboard.vue'

-# Define and observe your reliability
+# Define and Observe your Reliability

 In this section you will learn how to define and observe your reliability by implementing Service Level Objectives with Reliably.
 After an initial setup with the CLI, you will define your Objectives and Indicators, push Indicator instances, and view a report.
 This will enable you to take an SLO-oriented approach to reliability.